 The rewards of having a dog are great!
-However, there are some things that you’ll need to do to insure that you have a good relationship with your well-behaved dog…
+However, there are a few things that you’ll need to do, in order to insure that you have a good relationship with your well-behaved dog…

 What’s Involved in Dog Pet Care?

 Feeding and exercising your dog are just two of the many responsibilities that you will have with your Weimaraner dog.
-However, just because they are responsibilities, it does not mean that you won’t have fun!
+But, just because they are duties, it does not mean that you won’t have fun!